ThePoetics/sd-rules/README.md

 Over 90% of the rule clarifications and descriptions were written by Poetics in his role as Storyteller, and were not meant as a challenge to White Wolf's copyrights in any way; players were routinely recommended to purchase World of Darkness sourcebooks, even though most had been long out of print.
+Section 1.1.1 of the final result (Outline.pdf) directly addresses the value of these commercial properties.

-These files have been uploaded to github for posterity and in honor of the large amount of work put into creating them.
+These files have been uploaded to github for posterity and in honor of the large amount of creative, technical, and collaborative labor put into creating them.